Marco-Data26/Sales-Analysis-Dashboard/README.md

 - Focus on the top revenue-generating states like New York, California and Florida to sustain and accelerate revenue growth.
 - Focus on Street Footwear by increasing marketing efforts and expanding promotions specifically targeting male customers.
-- Focus on the online sales channel, as it currently contributes the largest share of revenue.
-Increase investment in targeted digital marketing and improve website user experience, such as load speed and navigation, to reach a 50% revenue contribution next year.
+- Focus on the online sales channel by Increasing investment in targeted digital marketing and improving website user experience, such as load speed and navigation, to reach a 50% revenue contribution next year.
 - Expand efforts in the South region by identifying potential locations, partnering with local businesses and launching targeted marketing campaigns to increase foot traffic and boost in-store sales in this region.
 - Plan early promotions, stock up, and start marketing in advance to make the most of January revenue.